 Tamie joined NARIC in 2002 as it transitioned to HeiTech Services, Inc. She is our lead information specialist, assisting callers to find the agencies and organizations best suited to assist them in accessing programs and services.
 She spearheads our multimedia collection development and archive scanning project.
-Tamie is a Certified Information and Referral Specialist and a Certified Resource Specialist.
+Tamie is an AIRS-Certified Information and Referral Specialist and a Certified Resource Specialist.

 Catherine E. Graves, Media/Information Specialist

 Marta P. Garcia, Bilingual Media/Information Specialist

 Marta joined NARIC in 2010.
 She brings a strong background in recreational therapy for both pediatric and geriatric populations.
 She provides information services in English and Spanish and translates all original material from NARIC.
 Marta is an AIRS-Certified Information and Referral Specialist.